gautamjain572/BankApp/README.md

 dotnet run
 ```

-The API will be available at `http://localhost:5000` (or another port if configured).
+The API will be available at `http://localhost:7220`

 ## 📂 Database Schema